 - Protected lands;

 - Elevations above 2,500 ft (elevations above 1,700 ft in Waitsfield, as regulated);

 - Slopes of 25% or more;

 - Rare, threatened or endangered species and significant natural communities;

-- · Wetlands,
+- Wetlands;

 - Special flood hazard areas; and

-- Shoreline protection areas.
+- Shoreline protection areas;

-As a subcategory of Resource lands, this plan recognizes critical resource areas as key sites that are particularly sensitive and should be given maximum protection .
+Both Highest Priority Forest Blocks and Highest Priority Connectivity Blocks are also present within the high elevations and encompass areas of steep slopes, areas with rare, threatened or endangered species, significant natural communities and wetlands.
+As a subcategory of Resource lands, this plan recognizes critical resource areas (see page 2-9 for a description) as key sites that are particularly sensitive and should be given maximum protection.
 Please refer to the callout box on the following page for the methodology used to determine Resource areas.